Flg Off C R Williams DFC

 Yesterday I made a decision which may or may not be wise, I am joining a crew with an Australian as pilot, he, like myself has nearly finished his first tour and when we have finished we are going to another squadron and will carry on with our second tour without any rest, the second tour now consists of 20 trips and we believe when we have finished our operations we will have a much better chance of being sent home, and with the summer coming we should finish in three or four months, and I think it is better to do that than have to come back on operations after having been off for six months.

-The Australian pilot and the new squadron he mentioned were of course Norman Barlow and 617 Squadron.
+The Australian pilot and the new squadron he mentions in this letter were of course Norman Barlow and 617 Squadron.
 And so it was that his fate was sealed, for a few weeks later they were leading the second wave of the Dams Raid over Haldern in Germany when they hit the fateful electricity pylon.

-His casualty file in the National Archives of Australia has many insights into what happened after his death.
 Like several other Dams Raid participants Williams had been recommended for a decoration, in his case the DFC, but it was not awarded until after his death.
 It was eventually presented to his mother.
-The news that he had broken off his first engagement had not reached Australia by the time of the Dams Raid, so his first fiancée, Millie McGuinness, was contacted by the authorities.
-Eventually his new fiancée, Gwen Parfitt, was able to set the record straight.
+The news that he had broken off his first engagement had not reached Australia by the time of the Dams Raid, so his first fiancée, Millie McGuiness, was contacted by the Australian authorities when his death was confirmed.
+Eventually his new fiancée, Bobbie Parfitt, was able to set the record straight.

 In his final letter to his family, Williams wrote: